This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Peripheral blood stem cell harvesting is a procedure to remove stem cells from your child's blood.
-The stem cells can be harvested for your child or for someone else.
-If the stem cells are for your child, he will receive them after he has received treatment for his disease.
+The stem cells can be given to your child or to someone else to fight a disease.

 HOW TO PREPARE: